jnovak0021/Contraption_Zack/README.md

 LoadLevel API
 **********************************************************************************************************************************
 //To use in another class use
-LoadLevel ll = new LoadLevel();
+//this constructor loads the data into the game LoadLevel ll = new LoadLevel();

-//to store all data for level 1 of contraption zack ll.readFile();

-//to get the tile objects of a specific level ll.getRoomTiles(int roomNumber);
+//to get the tile objects of a specific level
+//returns 2d array of Tiles
+ll.getRoomTiles(int roomNumber);

 //to get the mechanisms of a specific level